johmicrot/Coursera_Assignment/README.md

 First download the github repository, then navigate to the respository on your local computer.

+Create a volume with
+`docker volume create my-vol`

+View the location or  "Mountpoint" of where you volume saves images with `docker volume inspect my-vol`

+The default location for linux devices is

 To create a docker image run
-"docker build -t fml ."  (if your using linux type sudo before all commands)
+`docker build -t fml .`  (if your using linux type sudo before all commands)'

-Then nagivate to inside the container by using the command "docker run -it fml sh"
+Then execute the docker with saving the graphs to the volume location `docker run -d --name fml -v my-vol:/figures fml`

-Once inside the container execute the assignment by typing "python Linear_regression.py"
+You can view the output of the docker by typing
+` sudo docker logs -f fml`

 Assignment answers will display on the command line output, and the plot figure will be saved to the directory figures/